thingsboard/thingsboard-client-sdk/README.md

 ThingsBoard SDK can be installed directly from the Arduino Library manager.
 Following dependencies must be installed, too:

- - [MQTT PubSub Client](https://github.com/knolleary/pubsubclient) - for interacting with MQTT.
+ - [MQTT PubSub Client](https://github.com/knolleary/pubsubclient) — for interacting with MQTT.
- - [ArduinoJSON](https://github.com/bblanchon/ArduinoJson) - for dealing with JSON files.
+ - [ArduinoJSON](https://github.com/bblanchon/ArduinoJson) — for dealing with JSON files.
+ - [Arduino Http Client](https://github.com/arduino-libraries/ArduinoHttpClient) — for interacting with ThingsBoard using HTTP.

 ## Supported ThingsBoard Features